Thomas P. Gere: Biography

+Railroad, and later was president of the Sioux City and Northern Railroad.
+He later founded the National Linseed Oil Company.

-After the war, he was elected a companion of the Iowa Commandery of the Military Order of the Loyal Legion of the United States.
+Lieutenant Gere was a companion of the Iowa Commandery of the Military Order of the Loyal Legion of the United States.

+Personal life

+Gere married Florence Howard in 1868.
+They had a child who died in 1870 and Florence died of tuberculosis about a year later.
+In 1874, he married Mary Emma Sheppard, and they had three children together.

+Death

-He died January 8, 1912, and was buried in Arlington National Cemetery, Arlington, Virginia, where his grave can be found in section 1, lot 361.
+He died January 8, 1912, and was buried at Arlington National Cemetery, Arlington, Virginia, where his grave can be found in section 1, lot 361.

 Medal of Honor citation

 Rank and organization: First Lieutenant and Adjutant, 5th Minnesota Infantry.
 Place and date: At Nashville, Tenn., 16 December 1864.
 Entered service at: ------.
 Birth: Chemung County, N.Y.
 Date of issue: 24 February 1865.